-• S: Substantially increase the availability of and access to multi- arning systems and disaster risk information and assessments y 2030.
-G-1 (compound G2 - G5) Number of countries that have multi-hazard early warning systems.
+Global target G: Substantially increase the availability of and access to multi-hazard early warning systems and disaster risk information and assessments to the people by 2030.
+G-1 (compound G2-G5) Number of countries that have multi-hazard early warning systems.
 G-2 Number of countries that have multi-hazard monitoring and forecasting systems.
 G-3 Number of people per 100,000 that are covered by early warning information through local governments or through national dissemination mechanisms.
 G-4 Percentage of local governments having a plan to act on early warnings.
-G-5 Number of countries that have accessible, understandable, usable and relevant disaster risk information and assessment available to the people at the national and local level.
-G-6 Percentage of population exposed or at risk from disasters protected through pre-emptive evacuation following early warning.
+G-5 Number of countries that have accessible, understandable, usable and relevant disaster risk information and assessment available to the people at the national and local levels.
+G-6 Percentage of population exposed to or at risk from disasters protected through pre-emptive evacuation following early warning.
+Member States in a position to do so are encouraged to provide information on the number of evacuated people.

-Footnote to indicator G-6: Member States in a position to do so are encouraged to provide information on the number of evacuated people.
+B. Follow-up and operationalization of the indicators

-Follow-up and operationalization of the indicators
+20. In order to support Member States in the operationalization of the global indicators to measure progress towards the achievement of the global targets of the Sendai Framework and relevant targets of the Sustainable Development Goals, the United Nations Office for Disaster Risk Reduction is requested to undertake technical work and provide technical guidance to:

-1. In order to support member States with the operationalization of the global indicators to measure progress towards the achievement of the Global Targets of the Sendai Framework for Disaster Risk Reduction: 2015-2030 (SFDRR) and relevant Targets of the Sustainable Development Goals, the United Nations Office for Disaster Risk Reduction (UNISDR) is requested to undertake technical work and provide technical guidance to:
+(a) Develop minimum standards and metadata for disaster-related data, statistics and analysis with the engagement of national government focal points, national disaster risk reduction offices, national statistical offices, the Department of Economic and Social Affairs and other relevant partners;

-a) develop minimum standards and metadata for disaster-related data, statistics and analysis with the engagement of national government focal points, national DRR offices, national statistical offices, UNDESA and other relevant partners; b) develop methodologies for the measurement of indicators and processing of statistical data, with relevant technical partners;
+(b) Develop methodologies for the measurement of indicators and the processing of statistical data with relevant technical partners;

-c) provide member States with technical support, upon request, to conduct a review of data readiness with respect to the indicators in order to establish the baseline for monitoring and prepare for the first biennial cycle of review of the SFDRR; and d) develop technical guidance material, for the testing and roll-out of the indicators and the web-based monitoring system, the Sendai Framework Monitor.
+(c) Provide Member States with technical support, upon request, to conduct a review of data readiness with respect to the indicators in order to establish a baseline for monitoring and prepare for the first biennial cycle of review of the Sendai Framework; (d) Develop technical guidance material for the testing and roll-out of the indicators and the web-based monitoring system of the Sendai Framework monitoring mechanism.

-2. It is also recognized that the Global Platform for Disaster Risk Reduction and the Regional Platforms for Disaster Risk Reduction, supported by UNISDR, will play a critical role in validating biennial assessments of progress toward the achievement of the seven Global Targets of the SFDRR and relevant disaster risk related Targets of the SDGs.
+21. It is also recognized that the Global Platform for Disaster Risk Reduction and the Regional Platforms for Disaster Risk Reduction, supported by the Office, will play a critical role in validating biennial assessments of progress towards the achievement of the seven global targets of the Sendai Framework and relevant disaster risk-related targets of the Sustainable Development Goals.
 The role of national platforms will also be important.

-3. While the Global Targets of the SFDRR do not explicitly call for data disaggregation, Guiding Principle 19(g) of the Sendai Framework for Disaster Risk Reduction does call for specific attention to factors such as income, sex, age and disability in disaster risk reduction.
-As such the collection of disaggregated data should be considered as instrumental to the effective implementation of the SFDRR and relevant disaster risk related Targets of the SDGs.
+22. While the global targets of the Sendai Framework do not explicitly call for data disaggregation, paragraph 19 (g) of the Sendai Framework does call for specific attention to factors such as income, sex, age and disability in disaster risk reduction.
+The collection of disaggregated data should be considered instrumental to the effective implementation of the Sendai Framework and relevant disaster risk-related targets of the Sustainable Development Goals.